-When a person who lacks biblical grounds yet says they're going to divorce their spouse, justifying it by saying they have prayed about it, you can be sure that person is not "praying in the Spirit," for the Holy Spirit will never lead a person to violate the Word He has given to us.
+So when a person who lacks biblical grounds says they're going to divorce their spouse, justifying it by saying they have prayed about it, you can be sure that person is not "praying in the Spirit," for the Holy Spirit will never lead a person to violate the Word He has given to us.

-When a Christian young person announces they have prayed about it and are going to marry someone who's not a Christian, you can be sure they have not prayed "in the Spirit," for they are going against the very revelation the Spirit Himself put in His Word (1 Cor.
+And when a Christian announces they have prayed about it and are going to marry someone who's not a Christian, you can be sure they have not prayed "in the Spirit," for they are going against the very revelation the Spirit Himself put in His Word (1 Cor.
 7:39; 2 Cor.
 6:14).
 Praying in the Spirit means to pray in cooperation with the Holy Spirit, as well as in agreement with the Word He has given.

 3. Praying in the Spirit is the same thing as praying in the name of Christ.
 "When He comes," said Jesus speaking of the Holy Spirit, "He will bring glory to me (John 16:13-14)."
 Praying in the Spirit is simply making my prayers consistent with the mind and will of the Holy Spirit.
 And since it's the mind and will of the Holy Spirit to bring glory to Christ, what we pray should always be consistent with who Christ is and what His will is.
 To pray in the Spirit, then, is to pray for those things which will please Christ, and not merely ourselves.
 It also involves praying in dependence upon the power of the Spirit, and not our own, for it's the Spirit alone who can enable us to please Christ.
 And since the Holy Spirit came on the day of Pentecost, He has helped God's people to do those things that are Christ-like and Christ-honoring.
-That includes praying.
-[2]
+That includes praying.5

-So gospel-centered praying means, first of all, that we pray in light of the provision of Christ.
-We have His armor, and we have His Spirit, both of which make gospel-centered praying possible.
-Now a second reality...
+So first of all, we are to pray in light of Christ's provision.
+We move ahead on our knees because we have His armor and we have His Spirit.
+And what is this provision for?
+That's the second reality.

 II.
-Pray in light of the purposes of Christ (19-20).
+We are to pray in light of Christ's purposes (19-20).

-What does that mean?
-Paul shows us in his prayer requests in verses 19-20, "Pray also for me, that whenever I open my mouth, words may be given me so that I will fearlessly make known the mystery of the gospel, for which I am an ambassador in chains.
+And what are His purposes?
+Paul shows us by his prayer requests in verses 19-20.
+"Pray also for me, that whenever I open my mouth, words may be given me so that I will fearlessly make known the mystery of the gospel, for which I am an ambassador in chains.
 Pray that I may declare it fearlessly, as I should."

 What would you ask for if you were locked away in prison?
-Paul asked for three things.
+For Paul, three things.